 In theory, no. Anything you can say in the passive voice, you could say in the active.
 And, with a bit of thought, you can still achieve the tone you want.

 For example, look at the appellate brief written by Assistant Attorney General, Christopher G Wren, published in Clarity (2002) 48 on pages 13 to 17.
 It doesn’t use any passive verbs.
-Nor does this blog post: the only passive verbs in it it are those I’ve given as examples.
+Nor does this blog post: the only passive verbs are those I’ve given as examples.

 But when you need to leave out who or what is doing the action, the passive voice is useful.
 Even though you could cut it out altogether, in my experience it’s not worth the effort.
 If 80% of your verbs are in the active voice, you are already using more active verbs than most lawyers.
 If 90% are in the active voice, time spent editing out the last ones will probably bring diminishing returns.